-The Generics Preferred program was designed to encourage the use of generic drugs instead of brandname drugs.
+The Dispense as Written Solutions program is designed to encourage the use of generic drugs instead of brand-name drugs.
 Typically, brand-name medications are 50% to 75% more expensive than generics.

-If you choose the brand-name drug where a generic exists, you must pay the difference between the brand and generic in addition to your copayment.
-Express Scripts will always dispense an available generic medication unless otherwise indicated by the prescriber or the member.
-See "Dispense as written" on page 183 for more information.
+If you or your doctor chooses the brand-name drug when a generic exists, you must pay the difference in cost between the brand-name drug and the generic drug in addition to your copay.
+This charge will be applied regardless of whether the doctor or you require the brand-name drug to be dispensed.